-- Modern slavery questionnaire for prospective corporate services suppliers.
-Prior to engaging a new supplier, we conduct due diligence proportionate to the risk of modern slavery at that supplier where appropriate.
-This typically includes a range of questions regarding the supplier's modern slavery commitments and policies, reporting mechanisms, operating and workforce locations and sub-contractor/supplier controls. - Modern slavery provisions in contracts with corporate services providers and private markets portfolio companies.
+- Conducting due diligence proportionate to the risk of modern slavery for corporate services suppliers where appropriate.
+This typically includes a range of questions regarding the supplier's modern slavery commitments and policies, reporting mechanisms, operating and workforce locations and sub-contractor/supplier controls. - Modern slavery provisions in contracts with corporate services providers and private markets Portfolio Companies.
 We include anti-slavery provisions in contracts with suppliers where necessary.
 These provisions require the contractual counterparty to comply with all applicable anti-slavery and human trafficking laws and regulations, and to pay staff and sub-contractors at least the minimum wage.
 These clauses also give the relevant Impax party or Portfolio Company the ability to request assurances and information in relation to the compliance undertakings. - Additional supplier due-diligence and monitoring for corporate services providers.
 Where a higher modern slavery risk is identified by our due diligence on a supplier based on sector, jurisdiction and workforce analysis, or based on their responses to the questionnaire, we will engage with the supplier and conduct further monitoring and due diligence as necessary.
 As part of our ongoing monitoring efforts for office facilities suppliers we ask for a yearly confirmation that those suppliers are paying their staff above the minimum wage. - Periodic supplier review.
 As part of our risk assessment procedures, Impax's Audit & Risk Committee receives annual due diligence reports on material corporate services providers to ensure there is an appropriate oversight framework in place.
-We expect our suppliers to reflect our values around social inclusion, sustainability and the environment.
+We expect our suppliers to reflect our values around social inclusion, sustainability and the environment. - Supplier Code of Conduct.
+We are committed to encouraging all of our suppliers, third-party vendors and contractors at the corporate level ("Suppliers") to adhere to responsible business practices.
+To that end, in the last reporting period we implemented a Supplier Code of Conduct, which sets out our expectations in relation to labour rights, modern slavery and other business integrity issues.
+In addition, we encourage Suppliers to apply these requirements to their own suppliers, third-party vendors and contractors.
+Alternatively, if a Supplier has its own Code of Conduct or equivalent, we will expect them to adhere to such policy.
+Where Impax becomes aware of infringements of the Supplier Code of Conduct or of infringements or deficiencies of the Supplier's own equivalent policies and procedures, Impax may choose not to appoint, or to terminate its relationship with, the Supplier. - In the last reporting period we have implemented an updated vendor management procedure and a supplier code of conduct for private markets Portfolio Company suppliers.
+The vendor management procedure incorporates a more detailed check on suppliers to those companies, which includes heightened scrutiny of modern slavery risks, while the code of conduct aims to ensure that such suppliers act in accordance with our values.
+Additionally, we have enhanced provisions within material contracts in an effort to mitigate modern slavery risks.